PENNY REEVE

 The Penny Drops

-In high school I used to call them 'thinks' - little bits of writing about whatever topic or issue I was mulling over at the time.
-These days I probably call them journal entries, or blog posts.
-Whatever the name, here's some of what I get when the penny drops, or doesn't, and I sit down to write...
+In high school I used to write what I'd call 'thinks' - little bits of writing about whatever topic or issue I was mulling over at the time.
+I still write these little pieces.

 Categories